Mhkkmbj/This-is-a-Penetration-Testing-Framework-using-Python/README.md

 2.Network Sniffing
 3.Cracking the password using John the ripper.
 4.Collecting Email/banner/phones/URLs from a given URL.
-5.Display running services on agiven HOST.
+5.Display running services on a given HOST.

 # The program can be excuted using caller